yidev0/Atlas/README.md

 - [x] Popup from the dock
 - [x] Menu Bar app
 - [ ] Smart search(color and icon using on-device ML)

+## How does it work?
+Atlas uses Apple Script to figure out where the app is located in the dock.
+*This is why the app requires accessiblity features.*
+Then the app finds apps in your Applications folder everytime on launch.